 Requisite: At least one Political Science course (200 level or above).
 Limited to 18 students.
 Not open to first-year students.
 Fall semester.
-Professor Paul.2016-17: Offered in Fall 2016
+Professor Paul.2017-18: Offered in Fall 2017

 [IR] This course will examine the foreign policy of the Russian Federation of the past twenty years.
 As a successor state Russia has inherited both the Soviet Union's clout (nuclear arms, permanent seat on the U.N.
 Security Council) and Soviet debts - monetary, psychological, and historical.
 What are the conceptual foundations of Russian diplomacy?
 Can we deconstruct Russian nationalism so as to examine its different trends and their impact on foreign policy?
 Do Russian exports of oil and gas define Russian diplomacy, as it is often claimed?
 Is there any pattern in the struggle over resources and their export routes in continental Eurasia?

 Requisite: A previous POSC course.
 Limited to 20 students.
 Fall semester.
-Visiting Professor Pleshakov.2016-17: Not offered
+Visiting Professor Pleshakov.2017-18: Offered in Fall 2017

 (Offered as POSC 403 [IL, SC] and ASLC 403 [C]) After three decades of unprecedented economic growth, China is facing a new phase of development in which social policy issues such as healthcare, social security, and environmental degradation are taking center stage in the national dialogue.
 This course will provide students with the substantive knowledge and analytical tools to critically examine these issues, evaluate current policies, and propose feasible alternatives within the Chinese context.
 The semester begins with an overview of state-society relations in contemporary China, including the processes of policy design and implementation.
 The Chinese government emphasizes an experimentalist approach to policymaking, resulting in an important role for research, think tanks, and policy evaluation tools in the development of policy.
 Then, the course will examine the major social policy areas in China: health, education, poverty alleviation, social security, and environmental policy.
 Throughout the semester, students will also learn the tools of policy analysis, which they will employ in an independent research project on a policy problem in China.
 This course will enable students to think about social policy design and implementation in the context of the challenges inherent to a non-democratic, developing country with pervasive corruption and weak legal institutions.
 Thus, this course would be of interest to students seeking to study Chinese politics at an advanced level or those who plan to pursue a career in social policy and development more broadly.